WebAssembly/custom-descriptors/proposals/custom-descriptors/Overview.md

 after instantiation.
 Each configured method can be either a normal method, a getter, a setter, or a constructor.
-Methods each have two associated names: the first their property name in the configured prototype and the second the name of the exported function they wrap.
+Methods each have two associated names: the first is their property name in the configured prototype and the second is the name of the exported function they wrap.

 All methods pass the receiver as the first argument: